 As indicated, WoSIS is populated with data coming from many sources that consider different laboratory standards and approaches.
-Therefore, the number of method options has been limited to a practical level keeping in mind the intended use of the standardized data served from WoSIS (i.e., mainly for broad scale applications, see Poggio et al. (2021); for more detailed analyses at (sub)national level the 'local or national' databases should be consulted).
+Therefore, the number of method options for each soil property has been limited to a practical level keeping in mind the intended use of the standardized data served from WoSIS i.e. mainly for broad scale applications, see Poggio et al. (2021) and Turek et al. (2023).
+For more detailed analyses at (sub)national level the 'local or national' databases should be consulted.

-3.3 Coding of method options
+3.3 Coding of analytical procedures and method options

-Soil analytical methods are described using a sequential approach.
+Soil analytical procedures are described using a sequential approach.
 First, the soil property matching the label of the source data to be entered in WoSIS needs to be selected.
 This must be done with utmost care: some soil property 'labels' in the source database can include information on the laboratory method applied; these are 'operational' definitions, for example 'CEC-NH4OAc'.

-Once the appropriate soil property (e.g., electrical conductivity) is identified, method characterization is according to the corresponding option table (see Appendix for examples).
-Next, the option(s) that best describe(s) the particular feature(s) of the laboratory method is(are) identified and coded.
+Once the appropriate soil property (e.g., electrical conductivity) is identified, the method (or procedure) of analysis is identified and the corresponding method options need to be characterized using the relevant option table (see Appendix for examples).
+The method options that best describe the particular laboratory method are identified and coded.
 This step may be 'tricky' when incomplete information has been provided in the source metadata; in such situations it may be necessary to contact the original data provider for additional information2.
 Alternatively, for some datasets it may be unrealistic to aim for a full characterization of the analytical methods.
 In such cases, a lower confidence level can be assigned based on an evaluation of all method options (from high (1) to low (3)).
-This step, however, is not shown in the option tables themselves (i.e., only visible to the database manager.)
+This step, however, is not shown in the option tables themselves (i.e., only visible to the database manager).